 About the airplane graveyard

-The airplane graveyard probably won’t be around much longer.
+Unfortunately the graveyard might not be around much longer.
 The huge construction project you see right in front of it is for the new MRT Orange Line.
 Once there is a subway line passing by, the land will be worth too much to remain a scrapyard.
 You should go before the inevitable happens.

-The Bangkok airplane graveyard is located along Ramkhamhaeng Road (ถนนรามคำแหง) between sois 103 and 105.
+It is located along Ramkhamhaeng Road (ถนนรามคำแหง) between soi 103 and 105.
 You could get there by taxi or Grab Taxi, but traffic is almost always bad along that road, and it’s currently under construction making it worse.
 If you are staying along the Airport Link Train Line, you could take a train to Hua Mak Station.
 A taxi from there would be much shorter than from Central Bangkok.